vr-malaadin/CodeSavvy/README.md

 ## **Features**

 1. **Unlock Elements**
-   Removes the `disabled` attribute and specific classes (`divDisabled`) from elements, making them editable.
+   Removes the `disabled` attribute and specific classes (`divDisabled`) from elements (Specific for Vanrise), making them editable.

 2. **Unlimited MaxLength**
    Removes `maxlength` restrictions from input fields to allow unlimited characters.

 3. **Disable Loaders**
-   Removes loading indicators (e.g., elements with the `divLoading` class) from web pages.
+   Removes loading indicators (e.g., elements with the `divLoading` class) from web pages (Specific for Vanrise).

 4. **Toggle Design Mode**
    Enables or disables the browser's design mode, allowing direct editing of the web page's content.